SentaFito53/aquaculture-iot-monitoring/README.md

 1. Make sure the DO sensor is **dry and exposed to air**.
 2. Upload and run `DOCalibrator.ino`.
 3. Open Serial Monitor at **115200 baud**.
+4. Read the voltage value
-4. Enter the command:
+5. Enter the voltage value to this formula (voltage/8.26)
+6. Value from the equation will be entered to DO_K variabel on `main.ino`
 > 8.26 is the typical DO value in air at sea level and 25°C.

-5. After calibration, the constant is saved to **EEPROM**.
-6. You can now use the `main.ino` sketch to monitor DO along with pH and TDS.

 ---